The Rolling Stones: 1962–1964: Building a following

 Decca Records, which had declined to sign a deal with the Beatles, gave the Rolling Stones a recording contract with favourable terms.
-The band got three times a new act's typical royalty rate, full artistic control of recordings, and ownership of the recording master tapes.
+The band were to receive a royalty rate three times as high as that typically given to a new act, full artistic control of recordings, and ownership of the recording master tapes.
 The deal also let the band use non-Decca recording studios.
 Regent Sound Studios, a mono facility equipped with egg boxes on the ceiling for sound treatment, became their preferred location.
 Oldham, who had no recording experience but made himself the band's producer, said Regent had a sound that "leaked, instrument-to-instrument, the right way" creating a "wall of noise" that worked well for the band.
 Because of Regent's low booking rates, the band could record for extended periods rather than the usual three-hour blocks common at other studios.
 All tracks on the first Rolling Stones album, The Rolling Stones, were recorded there.

 Oldham contrasted the Rolling Stones' independence with the Beatles' obligation to record in EMI's studios, saying it made the Beatles appear as "mere mortals ... sweating in the studio for the man".
 He promoted the Rolling Stones as the nasty counterpoint to the Beatles, by having the band pose unsmiling on the cover of their first album.
 He also encouraged the press to use provocative headlines such as: "Would you let your daughter marry a Rolling Stone?"
-By contrast, Wyman says, "Our reputation and image as the Bad Boys came later, completely there, accidentally. ...
+In contrast, Wyman says: "Our reputation and image as the Bad Boys came later, completely there, accidentally. ...
 [Oldham] never did engineer it.
 He simply exploited it exhaustively."
-In a 1972 interview, Wyman stated, "We were the first pop group to break away from the whole Cliff Richard thing where the bands did little dance steps, wore identical uniforms and had snappy patter."
+In a 1971 interview, Wyman stated, "We were the first pop group to break away from the whole Cliff Richard thing where the bands did little dance steps, wore identical uniforms and had snappy patter."

 A cover version of Chuck Berry's "Come On" was the Rolling Stones' first single, released on 7 June 1963.
 The band refused to play it at live gigs, and Decca bought only one ad to promote the record.
 At Oldham's direction, fan-club members bought copies at record shops polled by the charts, helping "Come On" rise to number 21 on the UK Singles Chart.
 Having a charting single gave the band entrée to play outside London, starting with a booking at the Outlook Club in Middlesbrough on 13 July, sharing the billing with the Hollies.
 Later in 1963, Oldham and Easton arranged the band's first big UK concert tour as a supporting act for American stars, including Bo Diddley, Little Richard, and the Everly Brothers.
 The tour gave the band the opportunity to hone their stagecraft.